Quadrat Sampling: Application with Advantages and Disadvantages

 cluster sampling

-Systematic sampling: Definition, applications with advantages and disadvantages
+Systematic Sampling: Definition, applications with advantages and disadvantages

 systematic random sampling